 Securing confidential and proprietary data will always be a hot-button issue, and cloud service providers, like Wasabi, remain committed to ongoing research and implementation of ever-improved ways to protect the information that powers your business.
 Forward-facing cybersecurity initiatives are ingrained within cloud providers and their services are designed to meet stringent security and availability requirements, including:

 The Family Educational Rights and Privacy Act is a federal law that allows parents access to their children’s education records, as well as some control over disclosure of personally identifiable contained within the information.

 Laws regarding the standards around health care information, electronic billing and other processes, ensuring the protection and confidential handling of protected health information for individuals.

 The Criminal Justice Information Services makes up a division of the FBI that provides a range of intelligent tools and services to law enforcement, national security and intelligence agencies across the country, and sets certain standards around how this type electronic information is shared and stored.

 The European based law on data protection and privacy for all individuals within the EU and other European regions, designed to give citizens more control over their personal data and the ability to consent on ways it can and cannot be used.
 GDPR affects nearly website that collects data from European users.

-The Motion Picture Association of America maintains a set of compliance standards around the security of how content is created, managed, stored and distributed.
-The MPAA also controls how movies are rated (based on content) when released to the public.
+The Motion Picture Association maintains a set of compliance standards around the security of how content is created, managed, stored and distributed.
+The MPA also controls how movies are rated (based on content) when released to the public.

 Wasabi takes your data security extremely seriously, from physical security, to a secure network architecture, policies, procedures and features to enforce your own data privacy and security needs, as well as built in data durability and protection features.